-- When we are reviewing your appeal, we take a careful look at all the information.
-We check to see if we were following all the rules when we said no to your request. - We'll gather more information if needed and may contact you or your doctor.
+- When our plan is reviewing your appeal, we take a careful look at all the information.
+We check to see if we followed all the rules when we said no to your request. - We'll gather more information if needed and may contact you or your doctor.